AbrarAltag/SAD/README.md

-# SAD-Project
+# SAD
-This is the system and analysis project for our classes
+This is the system and analysis repository for our course